yunpeng1234/tp/docs/AboutUs.md

 [[github](http://github.com/nicolej2122)]
 [[portfolio](team/nicolej2122.md)]

-* Role: Developer
+* Role: Testing
-* Responsibilities: TBD
+* Responsibilities: Ensures the testing of the project is done properly and on time.
+* Features: View feature

 ### Xiao Yunpeng